 This Fund Lets You Pool Your Money To Help The Most Efficient Charities

-The Effective Altruism Funds lets you give to groups solving the issues that the Centre For Effective Altruism has determined will have the most benefit for humanity.

 Americans donated a combined $268 billion to charity in 2015.
 Subtract the huge gifts from millionaires and billionaires, though, and each household really contributes around $2,500.
-That’s lovely gesture, but not really change-the-world kind of coin, especially because it’s often spread out numerous pet causes.
+That’s a lovely gesture, but not really change-the-world kind of coin, especially because it’s often spread among numerous pet causes.

 So in February, the Centre For Effective Altruism, a philanthropy research group that advocates for cost efficient, evidence-backed interventions that help the most people per dollar spent, debuted its own fix for that problem: The Effective Altruism Funds.
 The EA Funds are comprised of four separate cause-related investment portfolios.
-The topics include global health and development, animal welfare, long-term future crises like extreme climate change, nuclear war, pandemics and particularly unforeseen AI complications, and effective altruism community building (to research and fund similar programs.)
+The topics include global health and development, animal welfare, long-term future crises like extreme climate change, nuclear war, pandemics, and particularly unforeseen AI complications, and effective altruism community building (to research and fund similar programs).

 Because they have large amounts to donate the funds’ managers can have direct conversations with cause groups, figuring out exactly what their wants and needs may be.
 When money gets doled out in a large grant, it’s often more impactful, a windfall that lets groups plan for bigger, catalyzing real change.